MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 ### Step 5: Verify that the set up succeeded

-Once the deployment validation starts, you can connect to the first Azure Stack HCI node from your cluster and open the Arc gateway log to monitor which endpoints are being redirected to the Arc gateway and which ones continue using your firewall or proxy security solutions.
+Once the deployment validation starts, you can connect to the first Azure Stack HCI node from your cluster and open the Arc gateway log to monitor which endpoints are redirected to the Arc gateway and which ones continue using your firewall or proxy.

 You can find the Arc gateway log at: *c:\programdata\AzureConnectedMAchineAgent\Log\arcproxy.log*.